cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto.md

 to be safer for use in any situation where Curve25519 is used to implement a protocol requiring a prime-order group.
-Note that the safety of the abstraction can be defeated by implementations that don't follow the guidance in (#api).
+Note that the safety of the abstraction can be defeated by implementations that do not follow the guidance in (#api).

 There is no function to test whether an elliptic curve point is a valid internal representation of a group element.
 The decoding